kodebuff/git-it-demo/readme.txt

-change 1 - first note
+change 01 - first note
+change 02 - added change 02 to see the effect on git